felixbouleau/rss-summary/README.md

     rss-summary-feeds:
 ```

-The only env var I set up in .env is ANTHROPIC_API_KEY, but you can check out .env.example for a full list of options.
+The only thing I set up in .env is ANTHROPIC_API_KEY, but you can check out .env.example for a full list of options.
 If you want to customize the prompt you can edit prompt.j2 and bind mount it into `/app` to replace the default one.

 I then add a new feed (`http://rss-summarizer:8080/feed.xml`) to Miniflux.